Emotional self-regulation: Sleep

 Sleep plays a role in emotion regulation, although stress and worry can also interfere with sleep.
 Studies have shown that sleep, specifically REM sleep, down-regulates reactivity of the amygdala, a brain structure known to be involved in the processing of emotions, in response to previous emotional experiences.
 On the flip side, sleep deprivation is associated with greater emotional reactivity or overreaction to negative and stressful stimuli.
 This is a result of both increased amygdala activity and a disconnect between the amygdala and the prefrontal cortex, which regulates the amygdala through inhibition, together resulting in an overactive emotional brain.
 Due to the subsequent lack of emotional control, sleep deprivation may be associated with depression, impulsivity, and mood swings.
 Additionally, there is some evidence that sleep deprivation may reduce emotional reactivity to positive stimuli and events and impair emotion recognition in others.

 Borderline Personality Disorder (BPD)

 In its extreme form, problems with response modulation is correlated with Borderline Personality Disorder (BPD).
-BPD is characterized by an enduring instability in regulating emotions, relationships with others, your self-image, and your behavior.
+BPD is characterized by an enduring instability in regulating emotions, relationships with others, the affected person's self-image, and their behavior.
 This can lead to self-sabotage, risk-taking, impulsivity, and aggression.
 Research has indicated that the heightened emotional response can be due to an exaggerated amygdala response and an impaired anterior cingulate cortex, which is responsible for modulating emotions.
 This can lead to an intense emotional response.